HttpAnimation/FYC-Rewrite-V2/README.md

 # FYC
-FYC is a torrent hub for all things torrents
+FYC is a torrent hub for all things torrents without sailing the seas.

 ## README
 GitHub is showing the readme from main/README.md if you are seeing this while one of the main branches heads over the README.md file branch for now while I try to find a fix I have no idea why this happens.